 Students may add courses during the first two weeks of the semester (one week for the summer semester) prior to Census Date.
-Students must meet the pre-requisites for the added course(s), the course must have open seats, and the Add/Drop Course form must be completed with instructor and advisor consent, Financial Aid approval and delivered to the Registrar's Office.
-The Add/Drop Course form is found on the Registrar's Office's webpage, or at Enrollment Services in the upper level Jack Barden Center.
+Students must meet the pre-requisites for the added course(s), the course must have open seats, Financial Aid approval and delivered to the Registrar's Office.